What is the definition of high blood pressure?

-A 2015 study found that eating dark chocolate is associated with a lower risk for cardiovascular disease (CVD).
+A 2015 study published in the medical journal Heart found that eating dark chocolate is associated with a lower risk for cardiovascular disease (CVD).
 The study suggests that up to 100 grams per day of dark chocolate may be associated with a lower risk of CVD.

 Dark chocolate contains more than 60 percent cocoa solids and has less sugar than regular chocolate.
 You can add dark chocolate to yogurt or eat it with fruits, such as strawberries, blueberries, or raspberries, as a healthy dessert.

 Pistachios are a healthy way to decrease blood pressure by reducing peripheral vascular resistance, or blood vessel tightening, and heart rate.
 Another study found that a diet with one serving of pistachios a day helps reduce blood pressure.